osmbe/website/en/projects/streetlevelimagery.md

 [Get in touch with any question or proposal](mailto:community@osm.be).

 If you live in Belgium, just [send us a mail](mailto:community@osm.be) to request a camera.
-If you live elsewhere in Europe, [apply for a camera here](https://openstreetmap.be/en/2023/10/07/european-camera-grant.html).

 ## Key events